Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 The folder can be divided into two parts:

-The folder is rated anonymous.
-It is necessary to make sure that the names of the candidates do not appear anywhere in the directory.
-Folders must be picked up again at the school office at Laugarnesveg 91 according to the advertised deadline.
-Unclaimed folders will not be stored and the school reserves the right to delete them.
+Folders must be returned to the school office at Laugarnesvegur 91 according to the advertised deadline.
+Unclaimed folders will not be kept and the school reserves the right to destroy them.

 If a folder/portfolio is posted: